apacheignite/documentation/data-grid/memory-and-cache-metrics.md

 }
 [/block]

-Alternatively, the page memory state can be observed with `MemoryMetricsMXBean` interface.
+Alternatively, the page memory state can be observed using the `MemoryMetricsMXBean` interface.
 You can connect to the bean from any JMX-compliant tool or API.

-The JMX bean exposes the same set of metrics `MemoryMetrics` interface has and, at the same time, offers some new listed below.
-Some of these bean-specific methods will be added to `MemoryMetrics` interface in the future releases:
+The JMX bean exposes the same set of metrics that `MemoryMetrics` interface has, as well as a few additional ones listed below.
 [block:parameters]
 {
   "data": {